Module 1: Database to Text¶

-- From the component palette's Connectivity tab under the Endpoints filter, click the "SFTP" connection you have just created to show associated activities below it:
+From the component palette's Connectivity tab under the Endpoints filter, click the "SFTP" connection you have just created to show the connection's activity types:

-- Drag an FTP Write activity to the right of the Database Query activity within the operation on the design canvas.
+Drag an FTP Write activity to a component drop zone on the right of the Database Query activity within the operation on the design canvas.

 - Name: "Write Customer Records"

 - Data Schema: Since you didn't provide a schema, there is nothing to review in the second screen.
 Click Finished.